-The six step productivity process outlined a little later within this article will not work for you unless you are mentally prepared and willing to go about your day in a very specific way.
+The six-step productivity process outlined a little later in this article will not work for you unless you are mentally prepared and willing to go about your day in a very specific way.

 Productivity requires a very specific attitude and frame-of-mind that will allow you to make the best use of your time moving forward.
 Without the necessary focus, without the ability to say “no”, and without the right attitude you will struggle to work productively throughout the day.

 It’s important to understand that the goal here is long-term productivity.
 Anyone can be productive in the short-term.
 However, it requires a certain kind of mindset to maintain high levels of productivity for the long-term.
 However, long-term productivity doesn’t mean that you are focused on some end goal or result.
 It actually means the opposite.
 Long-term productivity means focusing on the “process” and not on the results.
 Focusing on the process of working through a task will help you to stay focused for longer periods at a time.
 On the other hand, focusing on results will just distract you from the process especially if desired outcomes are hard to come by.